saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 > - `virsh list --all` - Display all VM availables and their current state.
 > - `virsh destroy VM_name` - Destroy the machine, force to close the machine.
 It is used when the VM does not response.
 > - `virsh undefine VM_name` - Forget the VM in the manager.
 This should be executed together iwth destroy.
-> - **ADVICE: Always restart the environment after make a change in the activate.sh file.**

 ### Troubleshooting